barbarer/py4e-int/_sources/lists/MixedupCode.rst

 .. activecode::  str-listMixed_months-ac

-    Finish the code below to replace the last item of the list "months" with “November” then append “December” to the end of the list
+    Finish the code below to replace the last item of the list "months" with “November” then append “December” to the end of the list.
+For example, if "months" consists of ["January", "March", "June", "August", "October"], then the returned list should be ["January", "March", "June", "August", "November", "December"].

     ~~~~
     def mixed_months():